PAException/engelsburg-api/README.md

 Login

 To login send a `GET` request with `email` and `password` parameter in the request body to `/auth/login`.
-If email and password are correct, the account is verified, the request will include an *Json-Web-Token* in the response body with the key `token`.
+If email and password are correct, and the account is verified, the request will include a refresh token.
+To obtain the Access-Token (*Json-Web-Token*) send the refresh token as request parameter to `/auth/refresh`.
+The response body will contain the JWT as token and a new refresh as refreshToken.
+The refresh token is needed to obtain a new JWT if the current expires.

 ---